 Early Childhood Family Education (ECFE)

 Who can come to ECFE?
-All moms and/or dads and their kids from infancy to kindergarten are welcome.
+All caregivers and their children from infancy to kindergarten are welcome.
+Please note this is not childcare - parents are expected to attend with their children.

 What to expect from classes: Loosely structured classes leave a lot of room for curiosity, discovery and community.
 Expect a storytime every class and bringing snacks and a water bottle for your child is encouraged.